GSA/search-gov-website/admin-center/content/routed-queries.md

 ## Examples of How It Works

 Private industry has been using query routing for some time.
-If you go to [Home Depot](http://www.homedepot.com/){% external_link %} and search for a general term like *carpet*, you're routed to their carpet navigation page.
+If you go to [Home Depot](http://www.homedepot.com/) and search for a general term like *carpet*, you're routed to their carpet navigation page.
 If you search for a more specific term like *vanities*, you get standard search results.

 Using USA.gov an as example, every time someone goes to [USA.gov](https://www.usa.gov) and searches for any of the following terms (must be exact matches), they'll automatically be directed to the USA.gov [Unclaimed Money from the Government](https://www.usa.gov/unclaimed-money) page.